CoastalBotany/my_python_project/README.md

 ## Setup and Installation
 To run this project on your local machine, follow these steps:

+## Render App
+The deployed app can be accessed here: [Visit the Render App](https://vehicle-dashboard-project-4.onrender.com)

 ### Prerequisites
 - Python 3.7 or higher installed on your machine.
 - A code editor (e.g., VS Code, PyCharm) to edit the project files.